Updated: June 26, 2022

-Another reason why you need to decide if you want to trade or invest is because this will dictate which companies you should study and eventually buy.
+Another reason why you need to decide if you want to trade or invest is that this will dictate which companies you should study and eventually buy.

 Traders often analyze speculative stocks because they exhibit the highest gains in a short amount of time.
 One positive news about the company and the stock price could increase by as much as 50% within the day.
-However, these companies which are relatively unknown doesn’t really have a clear and stable future, that’s why investors avoid them.
+However, these relatively unknown companies don’t really have a clear and stable future, that’s why investors avoid them.

 Investors choose blue-chip companies because they have a national reputation for quality, reliability, and the ability to operate profitably in good times and bad.
 Being an industry leader gives these companies a higher potential to grow in the long term.

 Nickel Asia Corp.
 (NIKL) is a speculative stock and a company that’s usually on the watchlist of stock market traders.
 But believe it or not, I’ve met someone who did peso cost averaging on this.
 He eventually sold at a loss when he couldn’t take the bleeding anymore.

 Doing an investing strategy on a company meant for trading is a guarantee for losing money in the stock market.
 Alternatively, you cannot buy a speculative stock hoping to trade for profits, and then decide to just hold it for the long-term when the price goes down.

 Back in 2014, Jollibee (JFC) had logistics issues and its stock price dropped.
 A friend asked if he should sell his shares and I said no because that’s not a long-term problem for the company.
 He didn’t listen and sold his shares at P180.
 As of writing, JFC shares are at P240.
 He didn’t lose money, but he regrets selling.

-There are people who apply trading strategies on blue chip companies.
+Some people apply trading strategies to blue-chip companies.
 While there’s nothing really wrong with that, they are however missing out on more profitable trades.
 Since they’re timing the market anyway, then they might as well ride the dark horses and just leave the slow and steady thoroughbreds to the investors.